HappyPills - User Guide

 - Ensure that you have

-or above installed in your computer. - Click here to download the HappyPills JAR File.
+Java 11or above installed in your computer. - Click here to download the HappyPills JAR File.

 - Copy the file to the folder you want to use as your home folder for HappyPills.